 - TAKE A NAP.
 It is not against the law.

-- BUILD A STRONG SOCIAL NETWORK.
+- BUILD AN ACTIVE SOCIAL NETWORK.
 Support from other people can produce stress relief.

 Burnout does not have to take control.
 Laughter is a great medicine.
-This is a fact, humor helps burned out people!
-Try it out.
+This is a fact; humor helps!